Jason Smith Sells 3,000 Shares of Real Matters Inc. (TSE:REAL) Stock

 - On Friday, January 29th, Jason Smith sold 3,000 shares of Real Matters stock.
 The stock was sold at an average price of C$16.87, for a total value of C$50,617.50.

-A number of equities research analysts recently commented on REAL shares.
-Canaccord Genuity raised their price objective on shares of Real Matters to C$35.00 and gave the company a “buy” rating in a research report on Monday, February 1st.
-Atlantic Securities reaffirmed an “outperform” rating and set a C$29.00 price objective on shares of Real Matters in a report on Thursday, January 7th.
-Scotiabank dropped their price target on Real Matters from C$29.00 to C$24.00 in a research report on Friday, January 29th.
-BMO Capital Markets dropped their target price on shares of Real Matters from C$28.00 to C$21.00 in a report on Friday, January 29th.
-Finally, ATB Capital dropped their price objective on shares of Real Matters from C$29.00 to C$24.00 and set an “outperform” rating for the company in a research note on Thursday, April 22nd.
-Six investment analysts have rated the stock with a buy rating, The stock has a consensus rating of “Buy” and a consensus price target of C$28.67.
+Several equities analysts recently commented on REAL shares.
+BMO Capital Markets reduced their target price on shares of Real Matters from C$28.00 to C$21.00 in a report on Friday, January 29th.
+Canaccord Genuity boosted their target price on Real Matters to C$35.00 and gave the company a “buy” rating in a research note on Monday, February 1st.
+ATB Capital reduced their price target on Real Matters from C$29.00 to C$24.00 and set an “outperform” rating on the stock in a research report on Thursday, April 22nd.
+Raymond James lowered their price objective on Real Matters from C$28.00 to C$25.00 and set an “outperform” rating for the company in a research report on Monday, April 12th.
+Finally, Scotiabank cut their target price on shares of Real Matters from C$29.00 to C$24.00 in a report on Friday, January 29th.
+Six analysts have rated the stock with a buy rating, The stock has an average rating of “Buy” and an average target price of C$28.67.

 Real Matters Inc provides technology and network management solutions to mortgage lending and insurance industries in Canada and the United States.
 It offers residential mortgage appraisals for purchase, refinance, and home equity transactions under the Solidifi brand to the mortgage lending industry; and insurance inspection services to property and casualty insurers under the iv3 brand.